zackstout/programming-notes/NOTES_LC.md

 ### Factorial Trailing Zeroes

 - Given an integer n, return the number of trailing zeroes in n!.
+- _Strategy_: Nice, just a matter of counting powers of 5.

 ### Pow(x, n)